CCP Certification Course

 Day 9: Exam Preparation

-Day 11: Preparation for writing a technical paper (obligatory in order to enroll for the CCP exam)
+Day 11: CCP-specific preparation for writing a technical paper (obligatory in order to enroll for the CCP exam)